 The blog is a special component of Heterodox Academy.
 HxA launched in Fall 2015 as little more than a blog and a list of names.
 As our organization has expanded and evolved, the purpose and content of the blog has changed as well.

-For instance, there are many other sites where academics can ruminate on the academy (The Chronicle of Higher Education, Times Higher Education, Inside Higher Ed, The Conversation, The Guardian Higher Education Network, et al.).
+For instance, there are many other sites where academics can ruminate on the academy (The Chronicle of Higher Education, Times Higher Education, Inside Higher Ed, The Conversation, The Guardian Higher Education Network, Real Clear Education, et al.).
 Popular new forums have also sprung up in recent years for academic insiders and exiles to toss around ideas that challenge prevailing attitudes within social research fields.